-The interprofessional focus of our M.P.H.
-Program, consistent with the values of our University and the principles of public health practice, prioritizes the following values:
+Our Program in Applied Public Health Sciences, consistent with the values of our University and the principles of public health practice, prioritizes the following values:

 - Population centric putting public concerns and needs above individuals or the profession. - Evidence based utilizing best available information to inform decisions and actions in the practice of public health. - Social justice believing that wellness is a public good and fundamental right of all individuals.
 As such, we challenge the basis of health inequity wherever it occurs. - Engagement fostering reciprocal, equitable partnerships among stakeholders to distribute responsibilities for selection, implementation and assessment of public health activities. - Teamwork functioning across disciplines and circumstance to achieve integrated, cohesive approaches to community concerns. - Advocacy increasing awareness and support for a robust, comprehensive public health agenda. - Resolve preparing lifelong learners to address current and emerging public health challenges. - Integrity promoting the highest standards of objectivity and accountability in work and interpersonal relations. - Respect incorporating differing beliefs, cultures and practices into all program activities.